Siphon880gh/internal-link-analyzer/README.md

 2. Check the context documentation
 3. Follow the implementation action plans
 4. Monitor progress with your preferred SEO tools
+5. Run the test suite to verify functionality

 ## 📝 License